Gore, Pharrell announce global Live Earth climate concert in June

 Two billion people are expected to tune into the 24-hour event across nearly 200 television networks.
 Each individual concert will run for four to six hours.

-Live Earth is designed to galvanize public support for climate action ahead of make-or-break United Nations' talks in Paris in December on combating global warming.
+Live Earth is designed to galvanise public support for climate action ahead of make-or-break United Nations' talks in Paris in December on combating global warming.

 "It is absolutely crucial that we build public will for an agreement," Gore, winner of the Nobel Peace Prize in 2007 for his campaigning on climate change, told the World Economic Forum in Davos.